 - Year 2, Year 3 of 3 or Year 4

 - Taught in:

-The students should have completed either of the introductory courses on African culture or African languages, "Culture in Africa" (155900838) or "Language in Africa" (155900867).
-Exceptionally students may take "African Philosophy" without having taken either of these courses, after a consultation with the course convenor.
+Exceptionally students may take "African Philosophy" without having taken either of the above modules following consultation with the course convenor.
 It may also be available as an open option.

 - having solid knowledge of African Philosophy, its history, main topics, and its relationship to other philosophical discourses in the world (European philosophies, Intercultural Philosophy, Latin American philosophy, etc.)

 - having developed the ability of fundamental reflection and critical analysis of central philosophical issues